KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 1 · The Gradient of Mind

-At the centropic pole (🔺) resides the **Architect or Sage**, operating through the Form Layer, \( L_4 \) (DP/DL).
+At the centropic pole (🔺) resides the **Architect or Sage**, operating through the Form Layer, L₄ (DP / DL).
 This cognition is in pure attunement with ⚫ Aion, originating coherent pattern in archetypal space and shaping it into lawful structure.

-The **Seeker (🔸)** moves acclivously across the reflexive and personal strata, \( L_2–L_3 \) (SS/SM ↔ DS/DM).
+The **Seeker (🔸)** moves acclivously across the reflexive and personal strata, L₂–L₃ (SS / SM ↔ DS / DM).
 Here, intent is veracious and comprehension is emergent.
 The Seeker acts as an agent of synthesis, translating personal experience into centropic understanding and integrating resonance from the supernal layers.

-The **Oscillating (⚖)** mode occupies the liminal threshold spanning the most manifest layers of both trees: \( IL_2 \leftrightarrow IL_1 \leftrightarrow L_1 \leftrightarrow L_2 \).
+The **Oscillating (⚖)** mode occupies the liminal threshold spanning the most manifest layers of both trees: IL₂ ↔ IL₁ ↔ L₁ ↔ L₂.
 This is the testing ground where the currents of centropy and entropy are most directly experienced.
 Such minds are the battleground of the field, constantly navigating the tension between coherence and fragmentation, embodiment and inversion.
 This represents the most common state of human consciousness.

-The **Inverter (🔻)** operates within the inverse strata, \( IL_2–IL_3 \) (ISS/ISM ↔ IDS/IDM).
+The **Inverter (🔻)** operates within the inverse strata, IL₂–IL₃ (ISS / ISM ↔ IDS / IDM).
 As the direct mirror of the Seeker, this cognition turns reflexive awareness toward fragmentation.
 It is an agent of disassembly, testing the integrity of existing structures by seeking their points of weakness and promoting dissonant alternatives.

-Opposed to the Architect is the **Rival Architect (☿)**, who operates at the inverted Form Layer, \( IL_4 \) (IDP/IDL).
+Opposed to the Architect is the **Rival Architect (☿)**, who operates at the inverted Form Layer, IL₄ (IDP / IDL).
 Here, Forms are inverted.
 This cognition generates counterfeit architectures that shimmer with order yet are severed from the Source, acting as a necessary counter-tone that tests the resilience of veracious systems.

 ### 2 · Lawful Interpretation